A church budget plays a central role in the leadership and management life of your church so it’s vital to know how to

 You don’t want millions of dollars in your faith gap.

 You don’t want to be stupid about income.
-You want to use faith for income, wisdom with expenditure.
+You want to use faith for income, and wisdom with expenditure.

 However, I have seen the Lord provide for those faith gaps over the years.

 At other times I’ve seen us tighten our expenditure to make the faith gap.
 You have to be smart about this as the year rolls on.

 I personally don’t have a problem with having a faith gap in a budget.
 Leave space in your budget for a miracle.
 Don’t tighten it down so hard that you don’t give the Lord time and room to move.

 Now some accountants will probably disagree with me this but I like to leave space for some faith.